Disney: The Hunchback of Notre Dame aka: Hunchback Of Notre Dame

-Hollywood Fire: Interesting averted, it's not the fire that kills Esmeralda but the smoke she inhaled.
+Hollywood Fire: Interestingly averted; it's not the fire that kills Esmeralda but the smoke she inhaled.

 Mad Dreamer: Quasimodo.
 Here it's made explicit the gargoyles are in his imagination to help him cope with his loneliness.

 Pet the Dog: Instead of saying Quasi would be "of use to him" when he takes him in an act of guilt because of killing his mother (in the film), Frollo says he will take him in as a son.
-Subverted in that Frollo still only vists Quasi in the bell tower to bully him, telling him that he should stay in "sanctuary" in the bell tower because he is "ugly" and "deformed."
+However, Frollo still only visits Quasi in the bell tower to bully him, telling him that he should stay in "sanctuary" in the bell tower because he is "ugly" and "deformed."

 Playing Gertrude: Frollo is now played by a actor who looks to be middle-aged, rather than as an old man like in the Disney film.